 Most people consider empathy to be a positive trait.
 People with a good sense of empathy have the ability to understand what other people are feeling and to sympathize with those feelings.

-Most doctors agree that the ability to empathize with patients is a positive trait.
+Most Doctors agree that the ability to empathize with patients is a positive trait.
 However, they also recognize that certain working conditions means that empathy has to be balanced with pragmatism.
-In one recent study, doctors noted that time pressure, adverse working condition and stress may diminish empathy.
+In one recent study, doctors noted that time pressure, adverse working condition, and stress may diminish empathy.

 The doctors concluded that they needed to balance their sympathy for their patients with dozens of other pressures.
 In a perfect world, there would be more time to deal with each patient and no emergencies to add additional stress to their days.
 In that sort of environment, they believed that they could give into their emotions more.